For Greeters & Ushers

 - Maintain a pleasant and welcoming environment.

-- Be available on Sunday mornings near the welcome desk, doors, and other locations (including parking lots) to assist attendees with any needs they may have.
+- Be available on Sunday mornings near the Welcome Station, doors, and other locations (including parking lots) to assist attendees with any needs they may have.

 Purpose of USHERS: